HelenYarmak/rag-pipeline-with-supabase/README.md

 ```

 How it works:

 1. Compute the vector distance using the ```<=>``` operator (cosine or L2 distance depending on the index type).

 2. Convert distance to similarity using:

 ```
 similarity = 1 - (embedding <=> query_embedding)
 ```
 Higher similarity → more relevant match.

 3. Filter results above a similarity threshold to keep only meaningful matches.

 4. Sort in descending order, returning the most similar chunks first.

 5. Limit output to ```match_count``` top results.

-5. **RAG Response Generation**
+### 5. RAG Response Generation

 Once the most relevant context is retrieved, the system generates an answer using a chat completion model.
 The function below sends a system prompt (context + instructions) and a user message to the LLM, then returns the model’s final response.